-Reds - Nationals Prediction, Odds, Pick, How To Watch
+Reds - Nationals prediction, odds, pick, how to watch

-The Washington Nationals host the Cincinnati Reds for the third of a four-game series.
+The Cincinnati Reds aim to sweep the Washington Nationals this afternoon.
 It is now time to continue our MLB odds series with a Reds-Nationals prediction, pick, and how-to-watch.

-The Reds enter the match-up as winners of three straight games and six of their last seven.
+The Reds enter the match-up as winners of four straight games and seven of their last eight.
 In game one, it was a two-run shot by Joey Votto in the fourth inning that made the difference, as the Reds won 3-2.
-Yesterday saw Brett Kennedy get his first win since 2018.
-Elly De La Cruz continued his hot hitting, with four hits in four at-bats, while also stealing a base.
+Game two saw Brett Kennedy get his first win since 2018, while Elly De La Cruz went 4-4 at the dish, and stole a base.
 It was one of six bases the Reds stole the win.
-Meanwhile, Jonathan India hit two home runs in the game.
-Nick Senzel added another home run to give the Reds six runs off of Patrick Corbin in the victory.
+Yesterday was more about De La Cruz.
+His bat was checked in the second inning, and he was forced to remove a knob on his bat.
+He then continued the at-bat and launched a 455-foot home run.
+It was one of three hits for him on the night, as Joey Votto added a home run as well for the 9-2 victory.

 Here are the Reds-Nationals MLB odds, courtesy of FanDuel.